googleapis/synthtool/README.md

 ```

 ### Artman Version
 Synthtool uses the latest version of the [Artman Docker image](https://hub.docker.com/r/googleapis/artman).
-Change the Artman Docker image by set the environment variable `SYNTHTOOL_ARTMAN_VERSION` to the desired version tag.
+You can change this by setting the environment variable `SYNTHTOOL_ARTMAN_VERSION` to the desired version tag.

 ```
 export SYNTHTOOL_ARTMAN_VERSION=0.16.2